googlefonts/gftools/docs/gftools-builder/README.md

 -   `buildSmallCap`: Automatically build smallcap families from source with a `smcp` feature.
 Defaults to true.

+-   `splitItalic`: For variable fonts containing a `slnt` or `ital` axis, subspace them into separate roman and italic VF files to comply with Google Fonts' specification.
+Defaults to true.

 ## *Really* customizing the build process

 If the options above aren't enough for you - let's say you want to run your